 University of La Verne is among your best bets if you're planning on studying Criminology.
 University of La Verne criminology majors earn 2.1% more than the average criminology graduate.
 It is established in the suburban area of La Verne, California.

 Every year, around 98.0% freshman students get a scholarship, with the average amount being $18,501.
-University of La Verne offers several online degree programs, with business administration being the most well liked.
+You'll get to meet others from a lot of cultures first-hand, thanks to ULV's diverse population.
 A virtual tour is a great way to explore University of La Verne.